hmxmilohax/rock-band-3-deluxe/readme.md

 **NOTE: You WILL need a HACKED/MODDED (RGH or JTAG) Xbox 360 in order to play this mod on console.
 We hope this is clear**

-On Xbox, copy the contents of `_build/xbox/` to the location where your vanilla copy of Rock Band 3 is.
+On Xbox, copy the contents of `\_build\xbox\` to the location where your vanilla copy of Rock Band 3 is.

 **Your `gen` folder should now look like this:**